2021–22 NFL playoffs: AFC: Cincinnati Bengals 26, Las Vegas Raiders 19

 Cincinnati took the ball back and drove 65 yards in 13 plays, taking 7:31 off the clock.
 Burrow completed 6/7 passes for 56 yards, including a 19-yard completion to Chase of 3rd-and-7.
 On 3rd-and-1 from the Raiders' 10-yard line, Mixon was tackled inches short of the first down marker, forcing Cincinnati to settle for McPherson's 28-yard field goal to give them a 26–16 lead with 6:46 left in the game.
 The Raiders responded by advancing 67 yards in 12 plays, featuring Carr's 26-yard completion to DeSean Jackson on 4th-and-5.
 The Bengals defense halted the drive on their own 10 when Hubbard deflected Carr's pass on 3rd-and-3, but Carlson's fourth field goal made it a one-score game at 26–19 with 3:37 remaining on the clock.
 Then the Raiders forced a three-and-out, getting the ball back on their own 35-yard line with 1:51 left and no timeouts.
 On their first play, a roughing the passer penalty on Khalid Kareem turned Jacobs 15-yard reception into a 30-yard gain.
 An incompletion and a sack by B. J. Hill brought up 3rd-and-17, but then Carr completed a 23-yard pass to tight end Darren Waller on the Bengals 19.
 After two incompletions, Carr threw a 10-yard pass to Jones at the 9.
 Then he spiked the ball to stop the clock, giving the Raiders three chances to score with 29 seconds remaining.
 Two incompletions brought up 4th-and-goal.
 Then with 17 seconds left, Pratt intercepted Carr's pass and enabled Cincinnati to escape with a win.

 Burrow completed 24 of 34 passes for 244 yards and two touchdowns.
 Chase caught 9 passes for 116 yards and rushed three times for 23.
 In addition to his interception, Pratt added 9 tackles (6 solo).
 Evans returned 5 kickoffs for 103 yards and rushed for 9.
-Carr finished the game 29/54 for 310 yards and a touchdown, with 1 interception, while also rushing for 20 yards.
+Carr finished the game 29/54 for 310 yards, a touchdown, an interception, and 20 rushing yards.
 Jacobs rushed for 83 yards and caught 4 passes for 44.